Published: 15:39, November 26, 2025 | Updated: 19:18, November 26, 2025

 The Hong Kong Special Administration Region government is rolling out a series of festivities, free access to public facilities, and small gifts to encourage public participation in the upcoming Legislative Council election, scheduled for Dec 7.

-In a press briefing on Wednesday, Chief Secretary Eric Chan Kwok-ki announced that every voter who casts their ballot on election day will receive a special thank-you card, intended as a token of appreciation and a symbol of collective effort to build a better future for the city.
+In a media briefing on Wednesday, Hong Kong Chief Secretary for Administration Eric Chan Kwok-ki announced that every voter who casts a ballot on election day will receive a special thank-you card, intended as a token of appreciation and a symbol of the collective effort to build a better future for the city.

 The government has also designated the day before the election day, Dec 6, as a festive day, featuring a variety of public events across the city.